Utah Tech University: History

 On September 7, 2007, the Dixie State College Board of Trustees members announced that Dixie State College of Utah would petition the University of Utah to become a branch campus known as the University of Utah–St. George.
 The proposal was approved by the Dixie State College Board of Trustees on October 7, 2007, and by the University of Utah Board of Trustees on October 14, 2007; however, this did not officially come to fruition.

 In 2011, a bill was drafted for review by the Utah State Legislature and the Governor of Utah to support Dixie State College's transition to university status.

 The institution contracted with a local advertising firm, Sorenson Advertising, to investigate and survey future names for the college if it were approved to become a university and found that alumni overwhelmingly supported the name Dixie while less than half of faculty/staff supported the name Dixie (p.
 48).
 Controversy over the name Dixie has arisen many times.
 In December 2020, the new university's board of trustees unanimously voted to recommend removing the word Dixie from the school's longtime name and title.

 In 2013, the Utah Legislature passed a bill changing the status of the institution from a college to a university and named it "Dixie State University".
-Utah Governor Gary Herbert signed the bill into law in a ceremony on the St. George campus, calling the new university into existence on February 16, 2013.
-DSU president Stephen D. Nadauld and others recognized this step as the fulfillment of the dream of the original Mormon pioneers of southern Utah to have a university for their communities.
-That same year the Board of Trustees approved a student-driven proposed campus-wide tobacco ban.
+Utah Governor Gary Herbert signed the bill into law in a ceremony on the St. George campus on February 16, 2013.
+That same year, the board of trustees approved a student-driven proposed campus-wide tobacco ban.
 The ban prohibits all varieties of tobacco products, including the newest invention of electronic cigarettes.
 The ban went into effect on January 1, 2014.

 Also in 2013, DSU student Indigo Klabanoff pushed for the creation of a sorority for women students and its financial support.
 The DSU board did not approve it or the subsequent creation of social clubs or similar associations with Greek letters in their names (excepting academic honor societies), because they said introducing Greek Life properly requires significant funding and the inherent "partying" stereotype of a Greek system was not a culture they wanted to encourage on campus.